 - Being condescending, especially if you're wrong.

 - Taking too long to complete a review.

 - Being too lax

 - Being inconsistent

 - Letting complexity through with a promise to clean up later

 Doesn't usually happen!
-If the problem is serious, insist on fixing it now!

 Respond to every comment

 Making a code change counts as a response!
 Don't write "fixed" or similar on every comment.

 - Respond to every comment - If you fix something in one place, fix it everywhere